vtaquet/coldens_map/README.md

 The input parameters read by coldens_map.py are the following:

 - species: Species to consider as specified in jpl or cdms database
-- fileobs: Input file listing the fits files and the associated frequency
+- fileobs: Input file listing the fits files and the associated frequency, located in the input directory
 - prefix: Prefix of output files
 - choice_y: Unit of intensity, "kelvin" for main-beam temperatures (moment 0 unit: K km/s) or "jansky" for fluxes (moment 0 unit: Jy km/s)
 - choice_data: Where to look for spectro data (local or online, please specify online when first used to save data locally)